<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 To avoid the negative consequences of overdrafts and declined payments, businesses can take the following actions:

-• Create a cash flow forecast: By forecasting future income and expenses, businesses can better anticipate periods of low cash flow and plan accordingly.
+• Create a cash flow forecast: By forecasting future cash inflows and cash outflows using accounting software and other applications, businesses can better anticipate periods of low cash flow and plan accordingly.
+It can also help businesses avoid late payments, which can also become a cash flow issue.

 • Communicate with suppliers: If facing financial difficulties, businesses should communicate with their suppliers to discuss payment options or negotiate payment terms.